 When the study is assigned, the initial appointment letters note the date FCS recommendations are due.
 Counselors will include in their recommendations the dates of the ordered referral and case assignment.
 Studies are to be completed within 120 days, unless the counselor receives an extension.

-The following matters will not be referred for a study: guardianship disputes, contempt and enforcement issues, monitoring of Court Orders, disputes regarding transportation or time and place of transitions, minimal changes to the schedules, vacation and holiday schedules, disputes regarding choice of schools or extracurricular activities, cases where the parents continue to reside in the same residence, and cases where parties have jointly retained a private practitioner to conduct a study concerning the pending motion petition.
-Cases in which both parents live outside of Dane County will be closely evaluated by the judge, commissioner, and Director of FCS to determine whether it is appropriate for a study referral to FCS.
-Recommendations to the Court should be in letter format using statutory criteria as a guideline and should explain the reasons for the recommendation.
-The counselor will not be expected to prepare any further report or updated recommendation, except when directed to do so by the assigned judge upon good cause shown.
+The following matters will not be referred for a study: guardianship disputes, contempt and enforcement issues, monitoring of Court Orders, disputes regarding transportation or time and place of transitions, minimal changes to the schedules, vacation and holiday schedules, disputes regarding choice of schools or extracurricular activities, cases in which the parents continue to reside in the same residence, cases in which the parties have jointly retained a private practitioner to conduct a study concerning the pending motion or petition, and cases in which both parents live outside of Dane County.

 Once all steps are completed, the counselor will make recommendations to the parents and the Court.
 The factors which the counselor must consider are set forth in section 767.41(5) of the Wisconsin Statutes.
 When you receive recommendations, you will be asked to indicate whether you accept them or reject them.

 If during the course of the study process, the parties reach an agreement on the outstanding issues, the counselor will prepare a document reflecting that agreement.
 The document will be forwarded to the court for review and further order.
 No waiting period or certification form will accompany the document as is done in mediated agreements.